© NGO "INTERNET CENTER of the Dyatlov group tragedy", 2008

 VK: Let's determine what in the "zone" means!

 VK: There was a contingent there, tens of thousand of people, you have to treat them.
 There was Four, it was in the city, very close to Administration.

 VK: The zone of enterprise Four, in this Four there was a hospital for the convicts specially, from all the colonies were brought and treated.
 There is surgery and operations were performed, well, everything ..., and there were many doctors.
 And there were good specialists, because ...

 PI: Well, maybe there's still someone left.

-VK: They paid more than in the civil.
+VK: They paid there more than in the civilian.

 NAVIG: In the zone?

 VK: In the zone, yes, they paid more.
-And here, beyond the zone, there was surgery, too, there was hospital , the clinic was separate.
+And here, outside the zone, there was surgery, too, there was hospital, the clinic was separate.
 It was for civilian contingent only.
 Well, the personnel who worked at the N-240.